catmanjan/anutimetable/README.md

 ### 2015-12-21
 * Fixed course deletion animation (slideDown() -> slideUp()).
+* Fixed pressing enter will not add a course issue under some browsers (event.which is not supported).

 ### 2015-12-19
 * Rewrote the code related to :30 courses support.